History of the Social Democratic Party of Germany: Unification, Illegality, and Legality (1875-1919)

 Because Social Democrats could be elected as list-free candidates while the party was outlawed, SPD continued to be a growing force in the Reichstag, becoming the strongest party in 1912 (in the German Empire, the parliamentary balance of forces had no influence on the formation of the cabinet).
 During this period, SPD deputies in the Reichstag were able to win some improvements in working and living conditions for working-class Germans, thereby advancing the cause of its policies in a general way and securing material benefits for its supporters.
+As noted by one study, “the SPD played a vital role in the Reichstag’s deliberations to establish an extensive factory inspection system, as well as wide-ranging housing and health regulations.”

 In the Landtag, the SPD was able to extract some concessions from time to time in areas for which the assembly was responsible, such as education and social policy.
-In Hesse, the party was successful in demanding that church tax be listed separately in assessments, and it was able to secure improvements in judicial procedure.
+In Hesse, for example, the party was successful in demanding that church tax be listed separately in assessments, and it was able to secure improvements in judicial procedure.
 The SPD also had occasional successes in raising wages and improving the working conditions of municipal labourers.

 SPD pressure in the Reichstag in the late nineteenth century supported an expansion in the system of factory inspection, together with a minor reform in military service under which the families of reservists, called up for training or manoeuvres, could receive an allowance.
 In the 1880s, SPD deputies in Saxony successfully agitated in support of improved safety for miners and better control of mines.
+In Bavaria after 1894 and Baden and Hesse after 1891, the SPD cooperated with bourgeois parties in state parliaments.

 In 1908, the same year the government legalized women's participation in politics, Luise Zietz became the first woman appointed to the executive committee of the SPD.

 Despite the passage of anti-socialist legislation, the SPD continued to grow in strength in the early twentieth century, with a steady rise in membership from 384,327 in 1905/06 to 1,085,905 in 1913/14.
 SPD was seen as a populist party, and people from every quarter of German society sought help and advice from it.
 With its counseling service (provided free of charge by the mostly trade union maintained workers' secretarial offices), the German social democratic movement helped large numbers of Germans to secure their legal rights, primarily in social security.
 There also existed a dynamic educational movement, with hundreds of courses and individual lectures, theatre performances, libraries, peripatetic teachers, a central school for workers' education, and a famous Party School, as noted by the historians Susanne Miller and Heinrich Potthoff:

 With all of this, the SPD and the Free Trade Unions were not only delivering the necessary tools for the political and social struggle, but were also a cultural movement in the widest sense of the term.